Yiddish theatre: Romania

-Yiddish theatre in Russia
+Russia

 If Yiddish theatre was born in Romania, its youth occurred in Imperial Russia, largely in what is now Ukraine.
 Israel Rosenberg's troupe (which later had a series of managers, including Goldfaden's brother Tulya, and which at one point split in two, with one half led by actor Jacob Adler) gave Russia's first professional Yiddish theatre performance in Odessa in 1878.
 Goldfaden himself soon came to Odessa, pushing Rosenberg's troupe into the provinces, and Osip Mikhailovich Lerner and N.M.
 Sheikevitch also founded a Yiddish theatre at Odessa, which for several years became the capital of Yiddish theatre.

 Russia offered a more sophisticated audience than rural Romania: many Russian Jews were regular attendees of Russian-language theatre, and Odessa was a first-rate theatre city.
 In this context, serious melodramatic operettas, and even straight plays, took their place in the repertoire among the lighter vaudevilles and comedies that had thus far predominated.
 All three major troupes in Odessa did their own productions of Karl Gutzkow's play Uriel Acosta (with Goldfaden's production being an operetta).